-Epigenetics modification and Prenatal Maternal Depression
+Epigenetics modification and prenatal maternal depression

 Depressive disorders are among the leading causes of disability worldwide.
-Depressive indicators during pregnancy are common, and around 10% of pregnant women have Major depressive disorder (MDD) (Non, Binder, Kubzansky, & Michels, 2014).
-These frequencies can go up to 30% for any depressive disorder and therefore noticeable proportion of pregnant women experience at least one major depressive event before delivery named prenatal depression.
-Prenatal maternal depression can cause covalent changes in the offspring's DNA, which can be identified at birth in leukocytes and may be present in other tissues, based on the hypothesis that all-systemic epigenetic changes are involved in lifelong responses to the psychosocial environment in utero.
-Maternal depression during pregnancy has been linked to increased risk of obstetric complications, such as gestational diabetes, hypertension, and preeclampsia, smocking, increased alcohol consumption, or less adequate nutrition.
-Evidence suggests that maternal stress during pregnancy induces a hypermethylation of Hsd11b2 in the placenta.
+Depressive indicators during pregnancy are common, and around 10% of pregnant women suffer from major depressive disorder (MDD) (Non, Binder, Kubzansky, & Michels, 2014).
+These frequencies may be as high as 30% when considering all depressive disorders, and a large proportion of pregnant women experience at least one major depressive event before delivery, with this phenomenon being referred to as prenatal depression.
+Prenatal maternal depression can cause covalent epigenetic changes in the DNA of their offspring that are detectable at birth in leukocytes and that may be present in other tissues, suggesting a model wherein systemic epigenetic changes may be involved in lifelong responses to the in utero psychosocial environment.
+Maternal depression during pregnancy has been linked to an increased risk of obstetric complications such as GDM, hypertension, and PE, as well as smoking, increased alcohol consumption, and inadequate nutrition.
+Evidence suggests that maternal stress during pregnancy induces the hypermethylation of Hsd11b2 in the placenta.

-The study of Bagot et.al found that mothers with depression during third trimester of pregnancy their glucocorticoid receptor promoter and exon 1f, were hypermethylated.
-Interestingly these effect was not reversed with antidepressant treatment.
+Bagot et.al found that mothers suffering from depression during the third trimester of pregnancy exhibited the hypermethylation of the glucocorticoid receptor promoter and exon 1f.
+Interestingly, these effects were not reversed with antidepressant treatment.
 In addition, prenatal maternal depression altered DNA methylation at the serotonin transporter.
-Hence, existing evidence point to a role of prenatal stress in altering adult vulnerability to depression, in part via changes in DNA methylation (Bagot, Labonté, Peña, & Nestler, 2014; Liu & Liu, 2010).
-These changes occur in specific genes and in specific brain regions, highlighting the difficulty in using peripheral tissues to predict functionally relevant changes within the brain (Babenko, Kovalchuk, & Metz, 2015).
+Thus, prenatal stress can alter adult susceptibility to depression, in part through changes in DNA methylation (Bagot, Labonté, Peña, & Nestler, 2014; Liu & Liu, 2010).
+These changes affect specific genes and brain regions, highlighting the difficulty in using peripheral tissues to predict functionally relevant changes within the brain (Babenko, Kovalchuk, & Metz, 2015).

-Nutrition as an epigenetic stimulus in pregnancy
+Nutrition as an epigenetic stimulus during pregnancy

-Notably, nutrition is a key factor that supports a normal pregnancy and relates to the intake of nutrients and the mother's diet before, during and after pregnancy.
-Nutrition is one of the most studied and better understood environmental epigenetic factors.
+Nutrition is a key factor that supports a normal pregnancy and consists of both nutrient intake and the prenatal, perinatal, and postnatal composition of the maternal diet.
+Accordingly, nutrition is one of the most studied and best understood environmental factors shaping epigenetic outcomes.